MintPress News

 MintPress News (MPN) is an American far-left (Note: Multiple sources:) news website.
 It was founded and edited by Mnar Adley and was launched in January 2012, and also publishes the MintCast podcast.
 The site covers political, economic, foreign affairs and environmental issues.

 MintPress News supported former Syrian president Bashar al-Assad, and supports the governments of Russia and Iran.
 It opposes the governments of Israel and Saudi Arabia, and reports geopolitical events from an anti-Western perspective.
 In one contentious article, MintPress News wrote that the Ghouta chemical attack in Syria was perpetrated by rebel groups rather than by the Syrian government, a claim pushed by the Russian and Syrian governments and rejected by much of the international community.

-MintPress News was a major media domain that spread disinformation about the White Helmets, a Syrian volunteer organization.
-The site has been accused of regularly publishing pro-Russian propaganda, and has been described as a conspiratorial website by media studies and disinformation scholars.
+MintPress News has been accused of regularly publishing pro-Russian propaganda, and disinformation about the White Helmets, a volunteer organization that operated in Turkey and opposition-controlled parts of Syria.
+The site has also been described as a conspiratorial website by several media studies and disinformation scholars.

 MintPress News is headquartered in Minnesota, where it operated one office location until 2014.